Brazil farmers harvest 17% of soybean planted area, AgRural says

-SAO PAULO, Feb 13 (Reuters) - Brazilian farmers have harvested 17% of the planted soybean area in 2022/23 through last Thursday, agribusiness consultancy AgRural said on Monday, up eight percentage points from the previous week boosted by top grain producing state Mato Grosso.
+SAO PAULO, Feb 13 (Reuters) - Brazilian farmers have harvested 17% of the planted soybean area in the 2022/23 cycle through last Thursday, agribusiness consultancy AgRural said on Monday, up eight percentage points from the previous week.

 At the same time last year, 24% of the Brazilian soy fields had been reaped, said AgRural, which expects the local crop to reach 152.9 million tonnes this season, according to a January estimate.